AsheThorne/AmethystXR/Coding-Standards.md

     - Errors MUST be prefixed with `AXR_ERROR_`
         - If any return code is not prefixed with `AXR_ERROR_`, then it's assumed to not cause much issue and probably won't need to be handled.
+    - Usually, any success code (positive code) that isn't `AXR_SUCCESS`, is a warning.
+- Logging messages
+    - It's highly recommended to define a `AXR_FUNCTION_FAILED_STRING` macro at the start of a function, and undefine it at the end.
+It's to help the readability of errors/warnings and reduce repeating the same string for multiple errors.
+Create a human-readable message in the macro to point to what function failed.
+And in the log message, add a reason for the failure.
+Look at `axrLoggerCreate` in `logging.h` as an example.